MionKit/mion/README.md

 ## `RPC like`

-MikroKit Router uses **Remote Procedure Call** style routing, unlike traditional REST apis it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything is transmitted using `HTTP POST` method and absolutely all data is sent/received in the request/response `BODY`.
+MikroKit Router uses a **Remote Procedure Call** style routing, unlike traditional REST apis it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything is transmitted using `HTTP POST` method and absolutely all data is sent/received in the request/response `BODY`.

 ### Requests & Responses